This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It serves proper classic cocktails, live piano music, and sumptuous leather banquettes.

 The walls are covered in playful murals by Ludwig Bemelman, author and illustrator of the Madeleine series.

-The Campbell Apartment is tucked away above Grand Central Terminal (an architectural gem worth visiting, whether or not you’re coming in on the train).
+The Campbell is tucked away above Grand Central Terminal (an architectural gem worth visiting, whether or not you’re coming in on the train).

 During the summer, there’s a large outdoor rooftop patio perfect for soaking up the sunshine while sipping.

 Romantic Places to Eat on a Date in NYC